Jessica-Rose Clark

-Jessica-Rose Clark (born 28 November 1987) is an Australian mixed martial artist who competes in the women’s Bantamweight division of the Ultimate Fighting Championship (UFC).
+Jessica-Rose Clark (born 28 November 1987) is an Australian mixed martial artist who competes in the women's Bantamweight division.
+She formerly competed in the Ultimate Fighting Championship (UFC).

 Background

 Clark was born in Cairns, Australia, as the eldest of nine children.
 Her ailing single mother took care of the children while living on the road in a van and communities.
 Jessica-Rose attended regular school for the first time in the fifth grade when the family settled in North Queensland.
 She attended university after graduating from high school, but dropped out during the first semester.
 After dropping out, she found kickboxing and gradually started training mixed martial arts.

 Mixed martial arts career

 Early career

 Clark made her professional MMA debut in December 2012 in her native Australia.
 She fought six times over the next two years for various regional promotions, amassing a record of 5 wins and 1 loss.

 Invicta FC

 After taking nearly a year off from the sport, Clark made her debut with Invicta FC in July 2015.
 She faced Pannie Kianzad at Invicta FC 13: Cyborg vs. Van Duin and lost the bout via unanimous decision.

 Clark returned to the promotion in November 2016 to face Pam Sorenson at Invicta FC 20: Evinger vs. Kunitskaya.
 She lost the bout via split decision.

 Clark was scheduled to face Vanessa Porto at Invicta FC 26 in December 2017; however, she was removed from the card when she was tabbed by the UFC as a replacement.